 There are several ways to add or create new documents, including:

-1) create a new document directly within NetDocuments.
+1) create a new document directly from within NetDocuments.

 Creating a New Document